Skip to main content

 Enable email sending

 This part will be done within your SMTP provider and Gmail (or another email provider of your choice).
+What we want to achieve is being able to send emails, and maximise the probability of them being delivered to the expected recipient.

 SMTP service setup